m8l8th814n-eng/coloramplifier/README.md

 **Wayland gamma control that doesn't care where you log in from.**

-`freak` controls red, orange, green, blue, contrast and gamma in real time on wlroots-based Wayland compositors (sway, river, hyprland, mango, niri-mango, wayfire, …) through the `zwlr_gamma_control_v1` protocol — from a TUI, from a CLI, from a script, or from another machine over SSH.
+`freak` controls red, orange, green, blue, contrast and gamma in real time on wlroots-based Wayland compositors (sway, river, hyprland, mango, niri, Hyprland and sometimes Plasma (buggy in Plasma) through the `zwlr_gamma_control_v1` protocol — from a TUI, from a CLI, from a script, or from another machine over SSH.

 ## Why